Health International offers 3 plans:

 Once your application form has been approved by the Medical Director of Health International, this takes +/- 48 hours, membership commences on receipt of payment.

-Membership with Health International is for an indefinite period; however, members are required to complete an Annual Information Update Form every 12 months when paying their annual subscription.
+Membership with Health International is for an indefinite period; however, members are required to complete an Annual Information Update Form every 12 months when paying their annual premium.

-Residents of Botswana, D.R.C., Lesotho, Malawi, Mauritius, Mozambique, Namibia, R.S.A., Swaziland, Tanzania, Zambia & Zimbabwe are eligible for Health International Membership.
+Residents of Botswana, D.R.C., Lesotho, Malawi, Mauritius, Mozambique, Namibia, R.S.A., Swaziland, Tanzania, Zambia and Zimbabwe are eligible for Health International Membership.

 Members may purchase a maximum of 90 days travel cover per annum